pennybelle/dman/README.md

 6. Add your Mod ID's to the `.workshop.cfg` file.
    - One Mod ID per line.
    - Don't worry about adding the mod name.
 The script will do that later.
-   - Leave one space between the ID and the name `123456 ModName`
+   - If you must though.
+Leave one space between the ID and the name `123456 ModName`
 7. Edit the `serverfiles/battleye/beserver_x64*.cfg`
    - Change the RCon password and port number, or leave as default.
    - Make sure the RCon and the Game Server ports aren't the same.